se04ber/WTSoftwareUtilitiesShare/README.md

 ---

-### Option 2: Windows Local Installation
+### Option 2: Full Installation: Windows Local using scripts

-**Best for:** Installing and running locally on Windows in a clean environment with two clicks using helper scripts.
+**Best for:** Installing, running and maybe editing or contributing to the full repository locally on Windows.
+When changes in the project folder should be made.
+Creates a clean environment "WTConc2" and runs notebooks in it with two clicks using helper scripts.

 **Requirements:**
 - Python >3.6 installed